 Extension of Immigration Documents Based on COVID Regulations to End on July 31, 2023

-The Polish Ministry of Health plans to end the epidemic state in Poland (connected to COVID) will end on July 31, 2023.
+The Polish Ministry of Health plans to end the epidemic state in Poland (connected to COVID) on July 31, 2023.
 This means that the automatic extension of immigration documents that was previously permitted will end on July 31, 2023.
 At this time, documents (such as visas or work permits) have been automatically extended if their expiration dates fell within the epidemic state in Poland.

 The Polish Senate has adopted another amendment to the Special Bill on help to citizens of Ukraine.
 These changes await signature by the President of Poland and will not be subject to further changes.
 It is anticipated that these changes will go into effect in early June 2023.

 The amendment extends the right for Ukrainian citizens to stay in Poland in the following situations: